Summary of article:

 2) Dill Bistro

 Fine dining.
 Some hits and some misses.
 It was okay but I’ve had better.
-The bread and butter was delicious!
+The bread and butter were delicious!

 3) Bæjarins Beztu Pylsur Hot Dog Stand